 State law requires that all students receive immunizations against the following diseases: Chickenpox, Diphtheria, Hepatitis A and B, Influenza, Measles, Meningococcal, Mumps, Pertussis, Pneumococcal, Polio, Rubella, and Tetanus.
 Students will not be allowed to attend school if not properly immunized.
 All immunization information received by the school should be in acceptable form (i.e. original or copy should be easily read and verified by authorized medical personnel.
 All series of shots must be complete).
 The school nurse should be notified whenever a child receives new immunizations.
 If you decline immunizations for medical reasons, the Connecticut State Immunization Exemption Form must be completed.
-In order to be eligible for an exemption on religious grounds, a student must be enrolled in school in Grades K-12 on or before April 28, 2021, and must have submitted a valid religious exemption before that date.
+Religious exemptions are no longer accepted by the state of Connecticut.
+In order to have been eligible for an exemption on religious grounds, a student would have to have been enrolled in school in Grades K-12 on or before April 28, 2021 and must have submitted a valid religious exemption on or before April 28, 2021.
 This is true irrespective of the particular grade within the K-12 range in which the student is enrolled.
 There is nothing in the law that requires resubmission of a religious exemption at the time of transition from one grade to another.